 Cyrus Cylinder (c.
 539 B.C.E.) -- an archaeological artifact that independently confirms a Biblical account told in the Book of Ezra.
 King Cyrus of Persia issued an edict that permitted the Jewish exiles in Babylonia (which Cyrus had just conquered) “ ‘to go up to Jerusalem in Judah, and rebuild the house of the Lord, the God of Israel,’ ” which the Babylonian troops had destroyed, and to return to their homes (Ezra 1:1–4).

-CYRUS THE GREAT.
 In 539 B.C., the armies of Cyrus the Great, the first king of ancient Persia, conquered the city of Babylon.
 But it was his next actions that marked a major advance for Man.
 He freed the slaves, declared that all people had the right to choose their own religion, and established racial equality.
+These and other decrees were recorded on a baked-clay cylinder in the Akkadian language with cuneiform script.